RedisLabs/redislabs-docs/content/rc/security/aws-transit-gateway.md

 - One or more Transit Gateway Connect attachments
 - One or more transit gateway peering connections

-You can connect your Redis flexible subscription to a Transit Gateway which is attached to the VPC of your application.
+You can connect your Redis Cloud Pro subscription to a Transit Gateway which is attached to the VPC of your application.
 This lets your application connect securely to your Redis Cloud database while optimizing performance.

 {{< note >}}
-Transit Gateway is available only with Flexible or Annual subscriptions.
-It is not supported for Fixed or Free subscriptions.
+Transit Gateway is available only with Redis Cloud Pro.
+It is not supported for Redis Cloud Essentials.
 {{< /note >}}

 ## Considerations